jennproos/durable-demo/README.md

 ## Usage

+1. Open the project in Visual Studio Code and open a terminal in the root directory.
+2. Run `dotnet build`.
+3. In a separate terminal, simply run `azurite` to boot up your local storage.
+4. Copy and paste the `local.settings.example.json` file in your root directory and name it `local.settings.json`
-Open the project in Visual Studio Code and open a terminal in the root directory.
-Run `dotnet build`.
-In a separate terminal, simply run `azurite` to boot up your local storage.
-Finally, start debugging the project by either clicking `Run` then `Start Debugging` or pressing `F5`
+5. Finally, start debugging the project by either clicking `Run` then `Start Debugging` or pressing `F5`

 It may take a couple seconds to start but eventually you should see something like this in your terminal indicating that the project is running: